cod3licious/cod3licious.github.io/index.md

 ## projects & code

 #### PubVis
-[PubVis](https://pubvis.herokuapp.com/) is a WebApp meant to help scientists with their literature research.
+[PubVis](https://github.com/cod3licious/pubvis) is a WebApp meant to help scientists with their literature research.
 Instead of having to search for a specific topic, the landscape of published research can be explored visually and papers similar in content to an article of interest are just a click away.
+A demo of the app is running [here](https://pubvis.herokuapp.com/) (with PubMed articles about different cancer types) and [here](https://arxvis.herokuapp.com/) (with arXiv articles about machine learning).
+Further details on the implementation can be found in the corresponding paper.

 #### nlputils
 [nlputils](https://github.com/cod3licious/nlputils) is a Python library for analyzing text documents by transforming texts into tf-idf features, using various similarity measures to compare documents, classify them with a k-nearest-neighbors classifier, and visualize them with t-SNE.
 Check out the [iPython notebook with examples](https://github.com/cod3licious/nlputils/blob/master/examples/examples.ipynb)!